dbuzzin/react-responsive-styles/README.md

 ### Media Queries

-Any time a media query is required, both a string or an object containing media query features in camel-case can be used...
+Any time a media query is required, both a standard media query string or an object containing media query features in camel-case can be used...

 ```javascript